progresseo/Habit_Tracker/README.md

  > I had already installed Visual Studio, GitDesktop, made a github profile.
  > Created a new project in VS and comitted it.
  > Install SQLite and created a db.
 Got confused between .db and .sqppro files.
 This was because I was clicking on save project after creating and editing the database.
 Saving a project creates a .sqppro.
 This took me a while to figure out.
 Just press ctrl+s to save and close database, don't click save project.
+ >For the porject a database is created from VS so no need to create separate .db file.

  > Pasted the code from csharacademy.
 Got lots of errors!
 Got very confused.
   > Followed youtube tutorial on how to make a SQLite connection. https://www.youtube.com/watch?v=APVit-pynwQ&ab_channel=DevNami
   Managed to install a Nuget Package.
 Realised that I have to pull in the SQLite library by adding using at the top.